Skip to main content

 Every September, people across the UK come together for our biggest annual clean-up and citizen‑science survey.
 By recording every piece of litter collected, volunteers provide vital data that helps shape government policy and reduce pollution at its source.
 One week.
 Thousands of volunteers.
 Real change.

+This year's event is taking place between Friday 18th - Sunday 27th September 2026.
 Join the movement and be part of a nationwide push for cleaner, healthier seas.

 Learn more about the Great British Beach Clean